By W. Yau, A. Ortín, P. del Hierro. Polymer Char, Valencia, Spain.

 The MMD obtained by GPC-LS for the three samples in Table I is shown in Figure 1, where the IR5 MCT detector total CH channel is used to record the sample concentration across the GPC elution curve.

 The trend of changing ethylene percent, seen in Figure 2, can be predicted a priori from the co-adding of the original PE and PP GPC elution curves.
 This ethylene to propylene transition also can be determined from the difference between the CH2 and CH3 signals of the IR5 MCT detector 1.
-The validity of this analytical approach is supported by the agreement seen in the Figure between the predicted and the IR5 MCT results.
+The validity of this analytical approach is supported by the agreement seen in Figure 2 between the predicted and the IR5 MCT results.

 In the triple detector GPC, the ratio of LS signal over sample concentration at each GPC elution volume gives a measure of the polymer weight-average MM (Mw).
-Similarly, the ratio of the viscosity detector signal over sample concentration gives the polymer intrinsic viscosity (IV).
+Similarly, the ratio of the viscosity detector signal over sample concentration gives the polymer Intrinsic Viscosity (IV).
 The plot of Log IV versus Log Mw by LS is called the Mark- Houwink (MH) plot, which is an often used tool to reveal polymer branching and conformational structures 3.

 Both light scattering and viscosity detector signals are more responsive to higher MM molecules.
 This is the reason that the LS and viscosity curves of the blend sample are skewed more to the higher MM region than the IR concentration curve shown in Figure 3.